wrld3d/wrld-sdk-samples/README.md

 ## License

-The eeGeo 3D Maps SDK is released under the Eegeo Platform SDK Evaluation license.
+The eeGeo 3D Maps SDK Samples is released under the Simplified BSD License.
 See the [LICENSE.md](https://github.com/eegeo/eegeo-sdk-samples/blob/master/LICENSE.md) file for details.